What Is a Claim?

 Key Takeaways

-- Claims exist before lawsuits: Your rights begin the moment you are harmed, long before anyone steps inside a courtroom.
+- Claims exist before lawsuits.
+You have a claim from the moment you are harmed, long before anyone steps inside a courtroom.

 The Three Parts of Every Claim